Search skillsforcare.org.uk

 Evidence review

-This report will not only inform our three-year strategy for Skills for Care but we hope will also inform the broader debate across the sector.
+This report informed our three-year strategy for Skills for Care and, we hope, has also informed the broader debate across the sector.
 The challenges and opportunities identified are not new:

 • overcoming recruitment and retention problems